-But Lenny didn't just stick to children's entertainment.
-He appeared on The Black and White Minstrel Show for five years and then joined the hugely popular sketch show, Three of a Kind, alongside Tracey Ullman.
+However, Lenny didn't just stick to children's entertainment, he appeared on The Black and White Minstrel Show for five years and then joined the hugely popular sketch show, Three of a Kind, alongside Tracey Ullman.

 Lenny teamed up with the Comic Strip in 1980, when he met comedienne Dawn French, who would later become his wife.
 By 1984, Lenny was ready for his own show and the Lenny Henry Show ran for a decade, becoming hugely popular with audiences.
 A return to his stand-up roots followed, with Lenny embarking on the Live and Unleashed shows, bringing him to the attention of Hollywood.